vanesapoposka/mri-image-segmentation/README.md

 # Algorithms for Image Segmentation based on Deep Learning.
 Brain Tumor Detection

 This repository contains an implementation of ResUNet-based deep learning model for precise segmentation of brain tumors in MRI scans.
 The model combines the strengths of U-Net and Resnet architectures with a custom loss function to address class imbalance in medical imaging. \
-By modifying the base architecture, adjusting the learning rate of the Adam optimisator, and using different training datasets, I was able to train three distinct models.
+By modifying the base architecture, adjusting the learning rate of the Adam optimizer, and using different training datasets, I was able to train three distinct models.

 # Trained models
 ## Model 1